August 23, 2021

 Determine the capabilities of your color copier/printer and plan your document accordingly.
 For example, if your color copier/printer doesn’t accurately produce gradations, try to leave them out of your design.
 This will save you a lot of frustration when you are printing your finished document.

+There are a number of factors that affect color printer results.
+One of the main differences between printed material and what you see on your screen is the color selection being viewed.
+Computer monitors display in RGB (red, green blue), while printers work in CMYK (cyan, magenta, yellow, black).
 If the document is going to remain electronic, then you should work in an RGB color selection.
 If you plan to print your document, work in CMYK; remember that when it is printed, what you see will not directly match what you print because of the way computer monitors display documents.

 Design Application Printer Preferences